sevenfifty777/DCS-Dynamic-Spawn-Template-Manager/README.md

 If you need a CSV file for a map not listed above, you can generate it yourself:

-1. **Create a new empty mission** in DCS Mission Editor with your desired map except if you want to add SHIP/FARP from use the mission you want to update
+1. **Create a new empty mission** in DCS Mission Editor with your desired map except if you want to add SHIP/FARP use the mission you want to update
 2. **Add triggers**:
    - Create a new trigger with **MISSIONSTART** event
    - Add action: **DO SCRIPT FILE** → Select `moose.lua` file